EvanForsythe/BB485/week02.md

 echo "hello world, I'm a job!"
 ```
 - All lines that begin with `#SBATCH` are special instructions for SLURM to know how to setup your job.
 We will talk about each of the lines as we work on a practice example (see below).
-- At the bottom on the script you can put any bash/unix/linux command you would like to run from within your job.
+- At the bottom of the script you can put any bash/unix/linux command you would like to run from within your job.
 These commands will be run on the node/cores specified in the instructions.

+## Submitting your job submission script:

 Once you have edited the template with all the required information, you can submit the job using this command:
 ```bash